ahmadkarasneh/Capstone-Project--Neighborhoods-exploring/README.md

 # Toronto--Neighborhoods-exploring
-It's a project that will explore the similarities and view trends between different neighborhoods in Toronto,Canada.
+It's a project that will explore the similarities and view trends between different neighborhoods